robertjskelton/robertjskelton.github.io/_posts/2025-09-10-ferrari-360-ac-fix.markdown

 ![360 A/C](/images/ac/14.jpg)
 ![360 A/C](/images/ac/15.jpg)

-Before refitting the undertray, I cleaned off the bottom of the engine from an old coolant leak with some brake clean and a wire brush.
+Before refitting the rear undertray, I cleaned off the bottom of the engine from an old coolant leak with some brake clean and a wire brush.
 ![360 A/C](/images/ac/2.jpg)

 All in all, I replaced: